Coronavirus stay-at-home directives multiply in major U.S. states

 The five states where governors have banned or will soon ban non-essential businesses and press residents to stay inside are home to 84 million people combined, about a quarter of the entire U.S. population and account for nearly a third of the nation's economy.
 The state directives were for the most part issued without strict enforcement mechanisms to back them up.

-"Summons and arrests is an option, but obviously that's a last resort," New York City Police Commissioner Dermot Shea told reporters on Friday, saying authorities would focus on urging New Yorkers to follow the new rules.
+"What we want is for people to be in compliance and we're going to do everything that we can to educate them," Chicago Mayor Lori Lightfoot said at a briefing on Saturday.
+Police officers would "admonish" those found to be on non-essential outings to go home, she said.
+"That's what we hope is the end of any kind of contact that anyone might have with the police department," Lightfoot said.

+Cuomo said there will be a civil fine and mandatory closure for any business that is not in compliance.
 Even before the flurry of statewide stay-at-home orders, the pandemic had virtually paralyzed parts of the U.S. economy and upended lifestyles over the past week, as school districts and colleges canceled classes and many companies were shuttered, either voluntarily or by local government mandates.

 Washington state, which documented the first known U.S. coronavirus case in January and now accounts for the greatest number of deaths - 83 as of Friday - has since March 16 closed bars, restaurants, recreation venues and entertainment facilities, while banning all gatherings of more than 50 people.